 Stage IIIC breast cancer is divided into operable and inoperable stages.

 In the operable stage IIIC, the cancer is found in:

 - Ten or more axillary lymph nodes; or

 - Axillary lymph nodes as well as those near the breastbone.

 In the inoperable stage, the cancer has spread to the lymph nodes above the collarbone.

 The cancer has spread to other organs of the body, most often the bones, lungs, liver or brain.Back to Top

 Request an Appointment

-For more information or to schedule an appointment, call (407) 303-1700 or click here to fill out an online assistance form.Back to Top
+For more information about breast cancer or to schedule an appointment, call (407) 303-1700 or click here to fill out an online assistance form.Back to Top